-Combined, the liability of \$29.5 million as of September 30, 2023 consisted of \$29.0 million recorded in Accrued payroll and employee benefits and \$0.5 million recorded in Other long-term liabilities in the condensed consolidated balance sheets.
-The amounts reflected in Cost of goods sold, Selling, general and administrative expense and Research and development expense for the three months ended September 30, 2023 were \$0.2 million, \$1.3 million and \$0.0 million, respectively, in the condensed consolidated statements of income (loss).
-The amounts reflected in Cost of goods sold, Selling, general and administrative expense and Research and development expense for the nine months ended September 30, 2023 were \$3.9 million, \$16.6 million and \$5.3 million, respectively, in the condensed consolidated statements of income (loss).
+Combined, the liability accrued restructuring plan reserve of \$29.5 million \$18.7 million as of September 30, 2023 consisted of \$29.0 million March 31, 2024 was recorded in Accrued payroll and employee benefits and \$0.5 million recorded in Other long-term liabilities in the condensed consolidated balance sheets.
+The amounts reflected in Cost of goods sold, Selling, general and administrative expense and Research and development expense for the three months ended September 30, 2023 March 31, 2024 were \$0.2 million \$0.5 million, \$1.3 million \$4.4 million and \$0.0 million \$2.2 million, respectively, in the condensed consolidated statements of income (loss).
+The amounts reflected in Cost of goods sold, Selling, general and administrative expense and Research and development expense for the nine months ended September 30, 2023 were \$3.9 million, \$16.6 million and \$5.3 million, respectively, in the condensed consolidated statements of income (loss). income.